 A quick rappel lesson later and we were on the ground.
 Hiking to the car, all I could think about was being on the top once more.
 Half my problem was solved; I had gained knowledge of climbing with ropes.
 Now I just need to find some gear and keep climbing.

-For more info visit montanaalpineguides.com or call 586-8430
+For more info, visit montanaalpineguides.com or call 586-8430.

-SPRING CLIMBS-By Drew Pogge
+by Drew Pogge

 When climbing racks replace skis and boards in the corner of the living room, the burning question becomes “Where?”
 Where to find low elevation, sunny aspect, and protection from chilly breezes?
 Southwest Montana is full of crags that can be fun in the early season, and the local climbing shops have tons of information and guidebooks about them.
 So the following three areas are just a start.
 Get out, polish up, and have fun.